steinar-flatland/python-guide/A-Brief-Introduction-To-Python.md

 **Notes:**

 - All comparison, identity, and membership operators share the same precedence level but are grouped by purpose for clarity.
-- Parentheses always win — use them liberally to clarify intent.
+- Parentheses always win.
+Use them liberally to clarify intent.
 - Logical operators (`not`, `and`, `or`) have relatively low precedence.
 - Bitwise and arithmetic operators follow precedence similar to C/C++.
 - The **walrus operator `:=`** binds even more loosely than `=`, meaning it’s safe to use in conditionals without surprises.